d-cook/SomethingNew/Concepts.md

 #### JIT compilation upon code edit, or just projectional view/edit? (is this the same thing?)
 #### Still generate compiled programs, but a bootstrapped self-contained tool as a better alternative to "source code"
 #### Do not get stuck on specific implementation choices if it can be changed later ("worse is better")
-#### Code consists of imperative commands rather than declarative statements that must be compiled & analyzed.
-Declarative entites just "exist" inline.
 #### Separate storage of execution state ("context") from code
   * Any runtinme operation can derive from just modeling the execution state directly
   * Continuation Passing Style?